It is that time of year again when many countries celebrate Christmas.

 Another way to help overcome feeling down or “blue” during the holidays, and we have ours!

 By understanding that we have our own beautiful times of year wherein we have festivities and celebratory times, it may help put things in perspective.

 We should look forward to our holidays as well.
 Start to make plans early, for Ramadan and Eid.
 This will bring joy insha’Allah.

 Know that Allah is most merciful.
-Seek relief from Him and make dua’ that Allah relieve you from your feelings of sadness.
-Allah’s comfort for a sad heart is a blessing indeed.
+Seek relief from Him and make a dua’ that Allah will relieve you of your sadness.
+Allah’s comfort for a sad heart is indeed a blessing.